Govine-Jarrett/speed_tracker/README.md

 The plan was to use a <a href="https://en.wikipedia.org/wiki/Raspberry_Pi#:~:text=The%20Raspberry%20Pi%204%20Model,HDMI%20(HDMI%20Type%20D)%20ports">Raspberry Pi</a> which would be connected to the modem via ethernet.
-Then I would create a schedule for the script, which would run in the background every hour tracking the internet speed, then email if the upload and download speed is be low a pre-define limits.</p>
+Then I would create a schedule for the script, which would run in the background every hour tracking the internet speed, then send me an email if the upload and download speed is below a pre-define limits.</p>

 </body>